aspose-slides/Aspose.Slides-Documentation/reportingservices/getting-started/installation/install-manually/_index.md

 {{% alert color="primary" %}}

-You only need to follow these steps if you install Aspose.Slides for Reporting Services manually, not using the MSI installer.
-The MSI installer performs all necessary installation and registration actions automatically.
+Follow these steps only if plan to install Aspose.Slides for Reporting Services manually.
+In this case, you downloaded the ZIP package containing assembly files.

 {{% /alert %}}